AMERSA seeks abstract submissions of recent substance abuse research and substance abuse education innovations.

 4) Abstract structure

-Research Presentation: Research abstracts are to include the following headings underlined in the text:
+Research Presentation: Research abstracts include the following headings:

 - Background - describes the research context

 - Results - summarizes findings in sufficient detail to support the conclusions